jonlarale/task-api-gateway/README.md

 ## Description

-This is the API Gateway for the Tasks API.
+This is a gateway API for Task API Management: [https://github.com/jonlarale/tasks-api-management](https://github.com/jonlarale/tasks-api-management).
 It is responsible for authenticating the users and forwarding the requests to the Tasks API.

 ## Installation